ChuuniMage/krzysztophor/importsSection.md

 [< Back to Introduction](introduction.md)

 Every programming project needs an main index file, to define the primary behavior of the program.
-This post details the imports & dependencies of the this main index file, as well as the folder structure of the project that reflects these imports & dependencies.
-Since this post is for the imports, dependencies, and folder structure, the details of the functions and imports in question will be skimmed over for now.
+This post details the imports & dependencies of this main index file, as well as the folder structure of the project.
+The details of the functions will be addressed in later posts.

-For the initial commit, these are the imports:
+For the initial github commit, these are the imports:
-- A config file that contains bot keys & server IDs
+- A config.json file that contains the bot keys, to hook the bot into the code
-- The fs library for reading & writing files with node
+- The `fs` node File System library for reading & writing files with node
-- The 'Discord.js' library, since this of course is a discord bot
+- The 'Discord.js' library, required for a discord bot written in javascript
-- A slew of utility functions abstracted from the production of the initial commit, to declutter the main index file
+- A slew of utility functions abstracted during the production of the initial commit, to declutter the main index file

 ```typescript
 const config = require("./config.json");